mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 OK, you've got your forms, let's talk a bit about the packet you're going to send to the IRS.
 The best place to begin understanding the packet is by looking at the checklist we just downloaded.
 In addition to the items mentioned above, it also requests a number of new items we haven't seen before.
 Most of these won't be necessary for most non-profits, but one is new and worth mentioning: the Expedite Request.

+### Getting Expedited

-As we've come to understand it, there are basically three queues your paperwork can fall into at the IRS:
+As we've come to understand it, there are essentially three queues your paperwork can fall into at the IRS:

 1. The urgent queue (30 days?)
 1. The normal queue (90 days?) and